Hegelim/solveminmax/docs/source/install.rst

     $ pip install solveminmax

-Alternatively, you can also install the package directly from github repo:
+Alternatively, you can also install the package directly from the github repo:

 .. code-block:: console